-The La Raza Lawyers of Santa Clara County Charitable Foundation (Foundation) and the Katharine & George Alexander Community Law Center (Law Center) are pleased to announce the 2019 Cindy Avitia Immigration Justice Summer Fellowship.
-The recipient will receive a $7,500 grant from the Foundation to work full-time for approximately 10 weeks at the Law Center.
-Upon successful completion of the summer work, a modest fall stipend will also be awarded.
+The La Raza Lawyers of Santa Clara County Charitable Foundation (Foundation) and the Katharine & George Alexander Community Law Center (Law Center) are pleased to announce the 2020 Cindy Avitia Immigration Justice Summer Fellowship.
+The recipient will receive a $5,000 grant from the Foundation to work full-time for approximately 8-10 weeks at the Law Center.

 The Foundation and the Law Center seek a Santa Clara University Law School first or second year continuing student who has a demonstrated commitment to:

 - The legal equality of underserved communities as evidenced by community/extra-curricular activities advancing social, economic, and legal equality of Latinos, immigrants, or other communities of color; and

 - Promoting diversity in the legal field, such as through membership in a relevant bar association or law school affinity group.